b-fin/kosh-shell/README.md

     * `exit`
     * `echo`
 * Variables: **done**
-    * Users should be able to set their own variables with `set varname = value` (see Design Choices below)
+    * Users should be able to set their own variables with `set varname = value`
 * Executing external commands and executables, eg `./shell`, `bin/ls`.  **done**
 * Informative error messages and failure conditions.
 ### Advanced Functionality: